kuzzleio/documentation/src/api/1/controller-memory-storage/object/index.md

 {{{since "1.0.0"}}}

-Inspect the low-level properties of a key.
+Inspects the low-level properties of a key.

 [[_Redis documentation_]](https://redis.io/commands/object)